michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.22 - 08/18/2021 =
+- Optimized the method of renewing HTTP request caches.
+- Deprecated the `Query per Item` unit option for the `Item Look-up` and `URL` unit types.

 = 4.6.21 - 08/17/2021 =
 - Tweaked the default `Item Format` option value.